Architectural Studies

 Thesis

-Barrett students enrolled in the BSD in Architectural Studies may complete the required honors thesis through one of the available Barrett Honors Thesis Pathways or the Architecture Honors Thesis, described below.
+Barrett students enrolled in the BSD in Architectural Studies have the option to complete a group honors thesis through the Architecture Honors Thesis ARC 492/ARC 493 pathway.
+To work with the Architectural Faculty as thesis directors, Barrett BSD Architectural Studies students must participate in the ARC 492/493 Honors Thesis, described below.

 Enroll in ARC 492 Honors Directed Study for 3 credits.
-This is a faculty guided course where students develop an independent topic through research and a creative making project.
-The final product will include a written component offering relevant research and analysis of the topic and supporting a creative project that provides insight into the topic.
-Creative projects may explore a variety of scales, medium, and methods of making.
+This faculty-guided course enables students to develop an independent topic through research and creative making.
+The final product will include a written component offering relevant research and analysis of the topic and supporting creative work that provides insight into the topic.
 The course faculty is the thesis director for all enrolled students.
 Thesis co-directors may be included to support the student’s interest.

 - Complete a Barrett Thesis Workshop